tjm-git/ValveSpringTester/README.md

 drive bolt.
 This disk will accomodate most spring diameters and the countersunk fastener will allow the disk to mate flat to the load cell surface for zeroing.
-    The horizontal operating shaft, gear shaft in the diagrams, was removed, placed in the lathe, drilled with an 8mm drill in the non-handle end.
-The resulting 8mm hole allows fitting with an 8mm pin (press fit) leaving enough of a protrusion to fit into the rotary encoder bore, then tightened with the supplied grub screws.
-To keep the rotary encoder housing fixed to the arbor press, the provided bracket attached to the encoder was used with a 4mm hex drive screw/bolt and a small spacer of the correct thickness and then screwed into the hole we drilled and tapped in the end of the gear shaft.
+    The rotary encoder has an 8mm bore.
+To attach the encoder to the gear shaft the gear shaft is removed, placed in the lathe and an 8mm hole/bore is drilled in the smaller end of the shaft.
+An appropriate length of 8mm round stock is cut and fitted to connect the encoder bore and the 8mm bore in the gear shaft.
+The encoder has grub screws but fit in the gear shaft can easily be made as a press fit or can also be drilled and tapped for grub screws.
+To keep the rotary encoder housing fixed to the arbor press, the provided encoder bracket is attached to the encoder with a 4mm hex drive screw/bolt and a small spacer of the correct thickness and then screwed into the hole we drilled and tapped in one of the ram adjustment bolts.
-    The load cell just rests on the arbor base under the ram and disk.
-It could use a way to keep it centered, something like a fixed plate or a recess cut into the arbor itself.
+    The load cell is easy as it just rests on the arbor base under the ram and disk.
+It could use some way to keep it centered under the disk that was affixed to the bottom of the ram.
+Note: there is a warning on the load cell that would indicate readings may not be accurate unless any pressure is centered on the load cell disc.
 With the load cell in place on the base, this particular 1/2 ton press is limited to springs of not more than 3.1" of free spring length.
+    The electronics of the unit consists of a XIAO ESP32S3 SOC collecting and processing the inputs from an HX711 load cell amplifier and the rotary encoder.
+There is a capacitive touch switch mounted at the top and inside of the case for tare operations and that 'zeros' the readings anytime after the unit is turned on.
+The processor reads the load cell continuously but the rotary encoder used for the length/distance reading is interrupt driven.
+The HX711 load cell amplifier is a common part used for load cells and scales.
+There are other chips available but this one appears to be a favorite.
+The display is an I2C 2004 LCD, 4 lines of 20 characters and was easy to use.
+Any number of alternative displays can be use depending on your own creativity.
+My 1 ton arbor press in progress uses a CYD, cheap yellow display, that has a graphics based 2.8" TFT LCD and is or will be touch screen based.
+    There are endless ways to put the electronics together depending on which ESP32 board you use.
+I used an ElectroCookie Mini 6P circuit board with an ESP32C6 mini and the HX711 boards mounted and soldered directly to the 6P then wired accordingly.
+The ElectroCookie circuit board can be soldered and the traces lent itself nicely for the wiring.
+There are better ways to do this but this is how mine wound up.
+Schematic to follow along with some pics in the appropriate directory.
+(in progress, more to come)
-    The electronics of the unit consists of a XIAO ESP32S3 SOC collecting and processing the inputs, an I2C LCD display, a generic HX711 load cell amplifier taking the load cell output and feeding the result to the ESP32S3, and the rotary encoder feeding the spring height length data also to the ESP32S3.
-The encoder and load cell wiring are attached to a small generic circuit board housing the ESP32S3 and the HX711 boards.
+taking the load cell output and feeding the result to the ESP32S3, and the rotary encoder feeding the spring height/length data also to the ESP32S3.
+The encoder and load cell wiring are attached to a small generic circuit board that house the ESP32S3 and the HX711 boards.
 This board and the I2C 2004 LCD are mounted in a custom 3D printed case designed with Freecad.
 There is also a capacitive touch switch cemented to the inside of the case specifically for a tare adjustment if